Course Description and Terrain

 Firm parallel sand dunes make up most of the desert west of Birdsville.
 The sand ridges are typically 10-15m high with the stunning Big Red, the tallest dune in the Simpson, standing tall above the rest at over 40m.
 The dunes are spaced from about 500m to two kilometres apart with the dune valleys between made up of firm sand.
 The roots of various plant and the effect of wind means this surface is hard packed and pleasant to run on.

 The crest of each dune is often wind blown and loose and is the most strenuous to run on.
 Although it looks spectacular and dramatic, fortunately for runners there isn't much of it.
-Have a look at the chart above for approximate cover for each event.
 The views from the tops of the dunes are stunning and will take your mind off the loose sand as you go up-and-over and descend to the next valley.

 Salt lakes are completely flat.
 The edges are usually hard and firm to run on, the middle can vary from very form to soft and boggy with deep, blue, warm mud.
 The route will be set to take you across or around firm salt lakes (we'll avoid the mud!)